aliasnull/aliasnull/README.md

 ---

 ## 🌍 Beyond Code
-Crypto isn’t just code to me—it’s a movement.
-Since 2018, I’ve been diving deep into blockchain technology, watching it evolve, and contributing where I can.
-My goal is to keep building **useful tools**, share knowledge, and help more people get hands-on with Web3.
+Design is about more than just aesthetics; it's about accessibility and speed.
+I am dedicated to proving that platforms like Blogger can still compete with modern CMSs when handled correctly.
+My goal is to build **beautiful, functional tools** that help creators publish their best work.

 ---